 If you want to take the next step in your career, sometimes some additional study can give you the push and the skills you need to move forward.
 It’s never too late to learn, and the fact that there are so many great online and part-time courses available today means that you can study around work, your family commitments and your social life to make it as easy as possible for you to gain your new qualifications.
 If it’s a career change that you’re looking for, consider study programs that are vocational and give you practical skills to boost your career.
 Studying to become a bachelor of hotel management, for example, will teach you everything you need to know to become a successful hotel manager – giving you some worthwhile experience too.
+Whereas, an msn degree can lead you into healthcare and give you the opportunity to advance into management.
 Your employer might be able to support your continued education, so talk to them about any funding that’s available or study leave you can take to help you succeed.

 Undertake a work placement or shadowing opportunity

 While you might think your days of work placements or shadowing are behind you, you shouldn’t underestimate their value when it comes to boosting your career prospects.
 A short placement can help give you a feel for a job or even help introduce you to some new contacts who could benefit from your career in the future.
 If your current employer is unwilling to help you develop your skills, then seeking these opportunities elsewhere can help you to get what you need to move up.
 It might require some sacrifices such as taking vacation days or working unpaid, but it will be worth it to get this vital experience.